 Who is Brad?

 Most of what influences my music comes from the drum and percussion world.
 My first and strongest instruments are the drum set, hand drums, and other playable surfaces.
 I was influenced by Jabo Starks, Clyde Stubblefield, Dave Weckl, Steve Gadd, Dennis Chambers, and all of the great funk and fusion drummers.
 My favorite thing is to trade eights with the bass player and guitarists over a deep, slow, soulful jam - for hours.
-And, of course, I have worked with (and worked on) synthesizers, both analog and digital, since I was a kid in the 90's.
+And, of course, I have worked with (and worked on) lots of synthesizers, both analog and digital, since I was a kid in the 90's.
 I got to know them deeply.
 I'd say the Roland JP-8000 synth (hardware) makes an appearance somewhere in almost every song I make.

 Overall, most of the tracks I make fall under the broad "Electronic" category, but vary underneath into forms of Breakbeat, House, Bass, Big Beat, Drumstep, Funky Breaks, Trap, and Chillout.
 I mean, we could even say that the bulk of what I create has a high-energy or party feeling, but with 25% of the rest being the contrast to that - the introspection, the chill flavor, which balances well with my personality and imagination style, but still has a little "Brad" in the orchestration.
-There are so many genres, with so much crossover, I am incapable of classifying everything I have!
+There are so many genres, with so much crossover, I am incapable of classifying everything I've done!
 I write for feeling expression, and usually ignore genre - I'll determine what it "classifies as" after I'm finished with the track.

-Lastly, while I have played in several bands and have co-produced and co-written songs, and engineered many songs for others, every song listed on this site is what I have done on my own in my own studios, from LA to Austin - from the writing to the scratch tracks to the editing to final mastering.
+Lastly, while I have played in several bands and orchestras, and have co-produced, co-written, and engineered songs for others, every song listed on this site is what I have done on my own in my own studios, from LA to Austin - from the writing, to the scratch tracks, to the editing, mixing to final mastering.
 This site is for my "solo project".

 My dual career is as a Software Engineer with a focus on user interface.
 I'll never stop programming, and have made a number of audio applications over the years.
 Other apps include a ground-up social media site and content management systems, worked as an engineer at Apple, and I built an app for the NASA / JPL Mars mission, too.
 Also, I've made over 50 sites for advertising and the entertainment industry.
 I've been at it for almost 15 years.
 And, I take the same approach with making sites and apps as I do with music - the critical feeling and passion has got to be there in the experience, regardless of the integrity of the code behind the scenes (although that matters to me just as much).
-You could have great code, but a shoddy, ugly, or laggy interface, is what I'm saying :) Like, the mixing and mastering could be good, but the guts, the performance, the writing - where you are really coming from - has to take priority.
-So, I take my understanding of computer architecture and digital electronics to music creation.
+So, I'm saying, the final product drives me!
+The resulting design, the architecture, the "feel" - all so important.
+I use technology just as a means for creative expression.
+And, I carry my understanding of computer programming, software architecture, and digital electronics over to music creation.

-I use my trusty Fender USA Stratocaster and Ibanez Prestige 8-string for guitar parts, my Fender Precision Bass for bass parts, I use all kinds of shakers and tabourines and hand-drums for percussion parts.
+I use my trusty Fender USA Stratocaster and Ibanez Prestige 8-string for guitar parts, my Fender Precision Bass for bass parts, I use all kinds of shakers and tambourines and hand-drums for percussion parts.
 I have used Yamaha Recording Custom drums and Fibes drums on my recordings.
 And, I tweak synths to get sounds that I want - a combination of synth plug-ins and Roland Keyboards (mainly the JP-8000).
-Other notable hardware gear includes my Yamaha HS-7's studio monitors with an HS-8S sub, an Aleisis MIDI controller, a Boss GT-100 effects processor, the PreSonus StudioLive Series 3 Mixing console, a Roland SP-808, and a cheap Casio keyboard.
-Fave plug-ins include iZotope Ozone, Waves Renaissance 6-band EQ and C4 compressor, AIR Fuzz-Wah, Presonus Analyzers and Mai Tai, NI Massive, and I really like the regular old Digi compressors (Avid now, I guess).
-And, lastly, I make my own hand drums out of oak, poplar, and pine, of varying sizes, that I use in recodings as well - I'm about to make an 8" diameter by 16" tall drum that I think will be interesting. :)
+Other notable hardware gear includes my Yamaha HS-7's studio monitors with an HS-8S sub, an Alesis MIDI controller, a Boss GT-100 effects processor, the PreSonus StudioLive Series 3 Mixing console, a Roland SP-808, and a cheap Casio keyboard.
+Fave plug-ins include iZotope Ozone and Trash, Waves Renaissance 6-band EQ and C4 compressor, AIR Fuzz-Wah, all of the Presonus Analyzers, Mai Tai, NI Massive, and I really like the regular old Digi compressors (Avid now, I guess).